shabeer-syed/ACEs/about.md

 # ACEs overview
 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/domains%20overview.png "Domains")

-## ACE indicators - instructions
-The code list for ACEs are provided below.
-Each ACE indicator represents a variable of grouped codes or measures (self-report recording) for a potential ACE.
-Indicators are further grouped into six or seven overall ACE domains (depending on sample size, social service involvements can be combined with CM to create 6 domains).

-For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).

-For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.

-Unless specified, indicators refers to information recorded in both child and maternal records.

-Multiple different rule-based algorithms must be applied to specific indicators (mainly HRP-CM) to prevent misclassification including age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).

 # Indicator rankings
 *The figure shows included and excluded indicators of ACEs and their median ranking from different variable selection models predicting family violence (highest value ranked 1st, lowest ranked 178th place)*